TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES

 FOR CLINICAL PSYCHOLOGY POSTDOCTORAL FELLOWS

 FPFS provides opportunities for postdoctoral fellows to accrue supervised professional experience in the areas of psychotherapy, assessment, and supervision.
+We are accepting applications for the 2021-2022 training year.
+Application deadline is January 22, 2021.
+For more information, contact FPFS Director of Training, Dr. Joy Velarde, at JoyVelarde@fuller.edu.

-TRAINING FOR MARRIAGE AND FAMILY INTERNS
+TRAINING FOR MARRIAGE AND FAMILY ASSOCIATES

 FPFS also provides training opportunities for students from Marriage and Family programs who have graduated with their master’s degree and are seeking additional hours in preparation for licensure.